 If a student becomes ill during the day, he or she will be taken to the nurse's station until a parent or designated guardian picks them up.
+A student who is sent home ill may not return to school the following day.
 Students need to be symptom and fever-free for 24 hours before returning to school.